TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

    Starts event loop - calling Tkinter's mainloop function.
    Must be the last statement in a turtle graphics program.
-   Must *not* be used if a script is run from within IDLE in -n mode (No subprocess) - for interactive use of turtle graphics. ::
+   Must *not* be used if a script is run kutoka within IDLE in -n mode (No subprocess) - for interactive use of turtle graphics. ::

       >>> screen.mainloop()